G6LAW/ADDA-System/README.md

 >ADDA System is a web based creation to help personal and professional improvement.
 >It must be acessible from web-browsers and in the future from Apps.
 It have modules from different areas,
 >The main modules are:
->    * DASHBOARD: Use to see summaries of other modules, as acess them.
+>    * DASHBOARD: Use to see summaries of other modules, as access them.
 >    * PROJECTS: Manage projects classified by classes PE, AR, ES, IT and ED; and specific areas.
 >    * CONTACTS: Assign contacts from google and connect them in projects.
 More information than google's are avaliable here.
 >    * MUS1K: Padronize and organize music sheets, creating chords in letters and being able to advise about progressions.
 It also exports MIDI files.